aac/raspberrypi-cd-ripper/README.md

 Some CDs haven't been found by the CDDB lookups.
 Not sure what to do with this yet.
 The script just rips them as Unknown Artist and Unknown Album and Track 1-N.

+#### Album Art
+In theory *abcde* supports getting and embedding the album art, but I haven't got it working yet.

 #### Double Albums
 This depends a bit on what's in the CDDB database.
 If both discs have the same album name, the files will get ripped to the same directory but both discs'